 In San Francisco, I practiced law at the Big Ten law firm, then moved on to become a legal writer, editor, publication manager, and executive editor at a national law book publisher.
 Why leave a lucrative legal practice?
 The time and mental demands were just too overwhelming.
 Since I was a child, Iíd written fantasy fiction.
 I believed that was my true calling in life.
 But Iíd never have the time to discover if I could succeed at writing or to work at my craft if I stayed in a punishing seventy-hour-a-week job.

-My position in legal publishing was demanding, too, but nowhere near as difficult as an attorney at a big law firm.
+My position in legal publishing was demanding, too, but nowhere near as difficult as being an attorney at a big law firm.
 Iíd walk to the day job, walk home (I always walk to the job from my home), prepare dinner for my family, and get to work.
-Work was researching, soul-searching, plotting, writing, reading stories and novels that would influence me well and inform me what other authors were up to, finishing projects, and mailing them out.
+Work was researching, soul-searching, plotting, writing, reading stories and novels that would influence me well and inform me what other authors were up to, finishing projects, and mailing them out to publishers.
 I suffered sleep deprivation for more years than I care to say.

 After publishing my first story in Omni Magazine and going on to publish two dozen stories in magazines and anthologies worldwide, publishing my first novel, securing a movie option, and developing legal software, I took the plunge and went freelance, supplemented at first by consulting work with the law book publisher.